 Essential services, such as CachingTools, PublishingTools, and ReportingTools are started by default and cannot be deleted.
 Stopping these services would be detrimental to the performance and functionality of ArcGIS Server.

-Nonessential services, such as Geometry, Search, and PrintingTools are stopped by default.
-If you need to use these services, you can explicitly start them in Manager or ArcMap.
+Nonessential services, such as Geometry and PrintingTools are stopped by default.
+If you need to use these services, you can explicitly start them in ArcGIS Server Manager.
 The SampleWorldCities map service is started by default and can be deleted at any time.

 Keep in mind that server resources are consumed only when a service is started and requested to perform a task.
 For more information, see the preconfigured services section of What's included with ArcGIS Server.